owenkerrisk/owenkerrisk/README.md

 ## <a href="https://www.linkedin.com/in/owenkerrisk /">Owen Kerrisk</a>'s Cybersecurity Project Portfolio 🔐

 I'm a passionate cybersecurity professional with hands-on experience in SIEM implementations, penetration testing, vulnerability management, and threat detection.
 I enjoy tackling complex security challenges and continuously improving security operations and processes.
-Feel free to explore my projects to see how I contribute to enhancing cybersecurity defenses!
+Feel free to explore my projects to see how I contribute to enhancing cybersecurity skills!

 ---